Azure-Samples/rock-paper-scissors-customvision/README.md

 - Azure Cognitive Services
 - Azure Custom Vision
 page_type: sample
-description: "Code for "Rock-paper-scissors" game used at Azure Custom Vision hands-on workshop"
+description: "Code and tutorial for "Rock-paper-scissors" game used at Azure Custom Vision hands-on workshop"
 urlFragment: "rock-paper-scissors-customvision"
 ---

 # Rock-paper-scissors
-Code for "Rock-paper-scissors" game used at Azure Custom Vision hands-on workshop.
+Code and tutorial for "Rock-paper-scissors" game used at Azure Custom Vision hands-on workshop.

 ## Contents